 and over waves, birds singing.

 In addition to being part of Lighten Up, a multimedia project about visionary visual arts, the piece is also part of my ongoing project A Book of Days.
-Please visit 19 January to watch and listen to Alison Bjorkedal’s third pass on the harp.
-You can go here to hear David Steele’s second pass on the clarinet, and here to hear Timothy Rosenberg’s second pass on the saxophone.
+Please visit 19 January to watch and listen to Jessie Nucho’s ninth pass on the flute, which I think is the most layered version in existence so far, and I am LOVING it!
+You can visit 19 October to watch and listen to my most recent (fourth) pass, with a new layered video I’m excited about.
+For a different approach, the new music group Infrasound individually layered their performances, creating a lockdown version you can hear on 9 May.
+You can also go here to hear David Steele’s second pass on the clarinet, and here to hear Timothy Rosenberg’s second pass on the saxophone.

 To perform From the Same Melancholy Fate, you’ll start with the original pre-recorded track (with the optional video.)
 You’ll record your performance of the piece each time you play it, and use that performance recording as the pre-recorded track for your next performance.
 Gradually, the original track will be obscured under the layers of your successive performances.

 I’d love for you to send me performance recordings periodically so I can hear where your version of the piece is going.
 My idea is to gather a bunch of different versions after some time has passed, and figure out some interesting way to present them as a group.

 Please use the PayPal button to purchase the materials.
 I normally charge $40 for the materials, but I have made it so you can name your own price until public performances are again possible.
 And thank you for supporting this low-key way of publishing.